 - He does not have direction in life.

 - He is not committed.

-It is terribly upsetting when your husband does not share in the family commitments, and you have to shoulder the burden alone.
-Immaturity in a child can be tolerated, as he doesn't yet have the years of experience needed to develop a sense of responsibility, but immaturity in your husband who knows all about life can be a tormenting experience.
+It is upsetting when your husband does not share in the family commitments, and you have to shoulder the burden alone.
+Immaturity in a child can is tolerable, as he doesn't yet have the years of experience needed to develop a sense of responsibility, but immaturity in your husband, who has tons of life experience, can be incredibly frustrating.